grafana/metrictank/devdocs/expr.md

 Such functions require special options. see https://github.com/grafana/metrictank/issues/926#issuecomment-559596384

-## implement our copy-o-write approach when dealing with modifying series
+## implement our copy-on-write approach when dealing with modifying series

 See section 'Considerations around Series changes and reuse and why we chose copy-on-write' below.